tricyphona/video-encoder/README.md

 # Python Video Encoder

-A simple media encoder build in Python using ffmpeg to batch convert videofiles to the same LUFS, codec, framerate, bitrate, etc.
+A simple early stage media encoder build in Python using ffmpeg to batch convert videofiles to the same LUFS, codec, framerate, bitrate, etc.

 ## How to install